Our vision is to create a new industry of professionals dedicated to building careers of consequence for researchers, scientists, and engineers.

 Someone who advises you to make good decisions on the right industry to work in, the right company to work for, the right projects to work on, or the right compensation to be paid?

 The difference in decision making is the difference between choosing to work at MySpace instead of Facebook.
-Yet, even the successful professionals lack intention, planning, and strategic decision making when it comes to their own careers.
-Most say this is luck but like investing, good decision making in the long run can make you lucky.
+Yet, even most successful professionals lack intention, planning, and strategic decision making when it comes to their own careers.
+Most would say careers are luck but like investing, good decision making in the long run makes you lucky.

 I grew up in a home of financial privilege, but my father also filled it with physical abuse and emotional pain.
 The long term impact I only came to terms with 17 years later.